Digital health: Wearable technology

 Wearable technology comes in many forms, including smartwatches and on-body sensors.
 Smartwatches were one of the first wearable devices that promoted self-monitoring and were typically associated with fitness tracking.
 Many record health-related data, such as "body mass index, calories burnt, heart rate, physical activity patterns".
+Such technology is increasingly being available in conventional Smartphones including the iPhone IPhone, which contains a built in heart monitor.
 Beyond smartwatches, researchers are developing smart-related bodywear, like patches, clothes, and accessories, to administer "on-demand drug release".
 This technology can expand into smart implants for both severe and non-severe medical cases, where doctors will be able to create better, dynamic treatment protocols that would not have been possible without such mobile technology.

 These technologies are used to gather data on patients at all times during the day.
-Since doctors no longer need to have their patients come into the office to collect the necessary data, the data can lead to better treatment plans and patient monitoring.
+Since doctors no longer need to have their patients come into the office to collect the necessary data, being downloaded automatically, the data can lead to better treatment plans and patient monitoring.
 Doctors will have better knowledge into how well a certain medication is performing.
 They will also be able to continuously learn from this data and improve upon their original treatment plans to intervene when needed.

 Augmented and virtual reality

 In digital health, augmented reality technology enhances real-world experiences with computerized sensory information and is used to build smart devices for healthcare professionals.
 Since the majority of patient-related information now comes from hand-held devices, smart glasses provide a new, hands-free augmented way for a doctor to view their patient's medical history.
-The applications of this technology can extend into data-driven diagnosis, augmented patient documentation, or even enhanced treatment plans, all by wearing a pair of smart glasses when treating a patient.
+The applications of this technology can extend into data-driven diagnosis, augmented patient documentation, or even enhanced treatment plans, all by wearing a pair of smart glasses when treating a patient, although planning is recommended to ensure equity, and that the highest ethical standards are upheld as planning moves forward and regulatory frameworks are developed.

 Another similar technology space is virtual reality, which creates interactive simulations that mimic real-life scenarios and can be tailored for personalized treatments.
 Many stroke victims lose range of motion and under standard treatment protocols; 55% to 75% of patients have long-term upper muscular dysfunction, as the lower body is primarily targeted during therapy.
 Repeated actions and the length of therapy are the two main factors that show positive progress towards recovery.
 Virtual reality technologies can create various 3D environments that are difficult to replace in real-life but are necessary to help patients retrain their motor movements.
 These simulations can not only target specific body parts, but can also increase in intensity as the patient improves and requires more challenging tasks.